mantidproject/mantid/docs/source/release/v6.12.0/Inelastic/Algorithms/New_features/38196_CreateMonteCarloWorkspace.rst

-- New algorithm that creates a randomly simulated workspace by sampling from the probability distribution of input data.
+- New algorithm :ref:`CreateMonteCarloWorkspace <algm-CreateMonteCarloWorkspace>` that creates a randomly simulated workspace by sampling from the probability distribution of input data.